aissaei/randomlyordered.github.io/_posts/2021-03-19-Top-10-received-their-1400-stimulus-check-how-about-you.md

 Gross income is pretty much all the wages, money, bonuses, capital gains, IRA distribution, etc. you receive/earn in a year.
 There are many different ways to earn money such as W-2, self-employed and business.

 # Specific deductions
 People, especially rich people, use all possible tax deductions and credits to save their wealth.
 Rich people have many backdoors (they also have money to hire great CPAs) to do so.
 I will get to techniques they use to ditch tax system in future posts.
-Let's look at the possible deductions that reduces the AGI.
+Let's look at the possible deductions that reduce the AGI.

 {% include image.html url="/assets/img/adjustment.png" description="Fig 2.
 Schedule 1 (source IRS)" %}